RebeccaAxelro/Illusions-/README.md

 # Illusions
-Introduction to computer science semester project
+Introduction to computer science semester project using pythong and draw